Farm shops in Derbyshire

 Farmers first and foremost, Ben, a fourth generation farmer and Tori a design and marketing graduate set about farming with passion, provenance and pride.
 Their passion for farming and love of food is evident throughout their award winning butchery and farm shop.
 Tori and Ben’s Farm Shop has been recognized as one of the best farm shops in the UK by the likes of The Telegraph and Olive Magazine so definitely belongs on the list of the best farm shops in Derbyshire.
 It’s small, but stocks a lovely selection of artisan food, much of it local.

-Tori and Ben’s have built up a national reputation for their fabulous dry aged Longhorn beef, but also check out home reared grass fed lamb, free range Packington pork and chicken.
+Tori and Ben’s have built up a national reputation for their fabulous dry aged Longhorn beef.
+These are genuinely some of the very best steaks I have had in my whole life!
+But also check out home reared grass fed lamb, free range Packington pork and chicken.
 There’s a good selection of vibrantly fresh salads, home cooked pasties and pies along with freshly baked bread.
 Vegetables are grown in the fields of local market gardeners.

 Stretton Hall Farm Shop